-Ancient civilizations have been using essential oils to treat medical ailments for centuries.
-That’s a fact, but do they actually work?
+Ancient civilizations have used essential oils to treat medical ailments for centuries.
+That’s a fact, but do they work?
 Using essential oils to treat inflammation has its detractors and fans.

 What are essential oils?

-Essential oils are distilled from a plants’ roots, leaves, stems, flowers, or bark.
+Essential oils are distilled from plant roots, leaves, stems, flowers, or bark.
 The result is highly concentrated oils that contain the fragrance and properties of the plant.
 Several online sites claim that oils can cure a wide range of illnesses.

 A study found that six essential oils could reduce inflammation by at least 25 percent.
-These six essential oils are:
+The six essential oils are: